sherbill2005/sherbill2005/README.md

 - 👋 Hi, I’m @sherbill2005
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
-Python
+Python, django
 - 💞️ I’m looking to collaborate on ... not decided yet
 - 📫 How to reach me ... sherbill2005@gmail.com